drewgao/site/content/team/_index.md

 layout: team

 title: Team | Execute Big
-description: Execute Big is founded by 3 experienced event organizers from the student hackers’ community.
-Meet the team behind the scene.
+description: We're at our best when we are making — founded by hackers, for hackers, Execute Big is bringing the superpower of coding to all.
 keywords: execute,education,private school,hackathon,non-profit,innovation,program,programming,coding,school,impact,create
 card: img/cards/team.png